 It’s always interesting to look at portraits because they may give you ideas and inspiration for the types of portrait images that could be created for you.
 It seems like much of the lighting used today by portrait photographers is adapted from the old masters who created very successful portrait imagery.
 For that reason many of the same principles of lighting and posing are applied by photographers today.
 Check out London’s National Portrait Gallery for inspiration.

-If you’d like to enquire about creating some portrait photos for you just send me an email using the form below, or call me on 07779 082 909.
+If you’d like to enquire about creating some portrait photos for you just send me an email, or call me on 07779 082 909.
 I work from a studio in Kennington, London which is one stop on the Northern Line from Waterloo, or I can also work on location.

 By Andrew Mason.